-Avengers: Infinity War is a triumph for Marvel.
-The culmination of a decade of carefully plotted, strategically marketed, stellar filmmaking features at least 22 superheroes, yet is never unwieldy.
+Avengers: Infinity War was a triumph for Marvel.
+The culmination of a decade of carefully plotted, strategically marketed, stellar filmmaking features at least twenty-two superheroes, yet is never unwieldy.
 It may have even ranked among the best superhero films ever, were it not for the fact Marvel ruined its killer ending.

 Superheroes are lost, tears are shed, and nothing will ever be the same again, but Marvel’s decision to lay out its plans up until 2022 has taken the sting out of the tale.
 Black Panther isn’t dead, Spider-Man will return, and the Guardians of the Galaxy are getting back together.

 Marvel has already told us, yet they expect shock and awe in audiences come the end of Infinity War.
 Of course sequels were always likely.
 But did Marvel miss a trick in not keeping these plans under wraps?
 And were these announcements for the benefit of the filmgoers or the shareholders?

 Would the conclusion to The Empire Strikes Back have been as powerful if fans knew Harrison Ford would come back for Return of the Jedi?
 Comic book fans will point to the habit of killing off and resurrecting superheroes throughout Marvel’s print history, but this is a different medium and the comparison isn’t accurate.